cklim83/launch_school/notes/04_ls170_171/13_http.md

   e.g. Facebook.
   - Stateful apps can also keep track of items a user has placed in an online "shopping cart", even over multiple days
-- **HTTP is a stateless protocol**, meaning that no information is kept on the server between request/response cycles.
-Each request/response cycle is independent, and has no effect on previous or subsequent cycles.
+- **HTTP is a stateless protocol**: each request/response pair is completely independent of the previous one.
 - Stateless protocols are resilient, fast, and flexible as the server doesn't have to retain any information between each request/response cycle nor does any part of the system have to perform any clean up.